 1. Throw down some rugs

-A colourful rug can lift the aura of an entire room.
-Choose a large rug to fill the space underneath your furniture (like sofas and lounge chairs), and choose a small one for beneath your smaller pieces (like coffee tables and vanities).
+A colourful rug can lift the look of an entire room.
+Choose a large rug to fill the space underneath your furniture (like sofas and lounge chairs), and choose a small one to place beneath your smaller pieces (like coffee tables and vanities).

 Keep an eye out for sales at rug and carpet stores, or look in antique shops and secondhand stores.
 You’ll be able to find rugs with plenty of character at a fraction of the price.
 Or make your own using old, unwanted fabric and the simple “toothbrush weaving” technique!

 2. Add more lamps

 Though inexpensive, lamps alter the mood of any room because they impact the lighting and feel.
-That makes them one of the best cheap apartment decorating ideas.
-Place small lamps on side tables and end tables.
-Arrange a standing lamp behind a sofa.
+That makes them one of the best home decorating ideas on a budget.
+Try placing small lamps on side tables and end tables or arranging a standing lamp behind a sofa.

-Not only will your apartment literally be brighter, you’ll be able to set the mood how you want—whether that’s for reading, a low-key dinner party, or a cheery morning.
+Not only will your apartment literally be brighter, but you’ll be able to set the mood how you want—whether that’s for reading or a low-key dinner party.

 3. Incorporate candles

 Candles of varying styles and heights add dimension to any existing decor.
-Place them on your mantel, desk, or dresser for a textured look with plenty of style.
+Place them on your mantle, desk, or dresser for a textured look with plenty of style.

-Arrange for the taller candles to be in back, and the smaller ones to be upfront.
 Be sure to choose scents and fragrances you’ll enjoy all year long. even better, make your own!

 Apartment decorating on a budget can be easy and luxurious.